-John Clark is the executive director of PILOT at the National Association of Broadcasters and leads the initiative to bring together leading edge companies, organizations and educators to advance broadcast technology and innovation.
+John Clark is the first executive director of PILOT at the National Association of Broadcasters.
+With over 20 years of digital media experience in local broadcasting, R&D programs and education, John leads the initiative to bring together companies, organizations and educators to advance broadcaster innovation in a multi-platform media environment.

-Previously, he was executive director of the Reese News Lab in the School of Media and Journalism at the University of North Carolina, where he taught media entrepreneurship and worked with graduate and undergraduate students to develop and test new, sustainable products for the media industry.
+Before joining NAB, John was the executive director of the Reese News Lab in the School of Media and Journalism at the University of North Carolina, where he taught media innovation and entrepreneurship and worked with graduate and undergraduate students to develop, test and launch new, sustainable products for media.

-John is a native of Townsville, N.C., and earned a B.A. in Mass Communication from Campbell University in 1998, as well as an M.B.A. from Campbell University’s Lundy-Fetterman School of Business in 2008.
-He resides in Fuquay-Varina, N.C., with his wife, Candice, and two children, Ethan and Lila.
+John is a native of Townsville, N.C., and holds a B.A. in Mass Communication from Campbell University, as well as an M.B.A. from Campbell University’s Lundy-Fetterman School of Business.
+He resides in Fuquay-Varina, N.C., with his wife and two children.